bad-logic/learning-java/docs/class/Instance Block vs Static Block.md

 ```

 if we compile the above code using java compiler and have a look at the .class file we can
-see that the initializer blocks are being copied inside the constructor like so.
+see that the instance blocks are being copied inside the constructor like so.

 ```java